 Does it hurt?

 The essential point of concern people usually ask is, does the process hurt?
-The answers for how painful the process will be will ultimately be based on the severity and depth of the requirement and dental condition.
-If the depth pockets are regular, then you will not experience any pains.
+The answer to how painful the process will be will ultimately be based on the severity and depth of the requirements and dental condition.
+If your depth pockets are regular, then you will not experience any pain.

 But why do you even experience the pain?
 Why does the process hurt?